montoulieu/nimbus-issue-tracker/README.md

 # Nimbus for visionOS Issue Tracker

 Welcome to the issue tracker for **Nimbus for visionOS**.
-Use this repository to report bugs or request features for the Nimbus app.
+Use this repository to report bugs or request features.

 ## About Nimbus
 Nimbus is a privacy‑focused client for the Bluesky/AT Protocol built for Apple Vision devices.